-

 Program Highlights:

 Students learn to repair and maintain a variety of vehicles.
-They locate mechanical, electronic and computer problems through careful diagnosis and perform the necessary repairs using industry equipment.
+They locate mechanical, electronic, and computer problems through careful diagnosis and perform the necessary repairs using industry equipment.
 Units of study are delivered in four 20-week modules and are aligned with the Automotive Service Excellence (ASE) requirements.
 Hands-on experience is attained by servicing actual vehicles in an industry-based work environment.

 Industry Based Exam/Certifications: